-E-Commerce hurts small businesses.
+E-Commerce hurts small businesses

-E-Commerce, the great American job-eater.
+E-Commerce, the great American job-eater

-Online economy spells unsustainability for media and entertainment.
+Online economy spells unsustainability for media and entertainment

-E-Commerce keeps prices down.
+E-Commerce keeps prices down

 Online commerce virtually (and literally) guarantees shoppers more bang for their buck.
 The internet endows users the privilege to swiftly compare prices.
 With in-store shopping experiences irrelevant, competitive prices become online businesses’ only playing card.
 Large online retailers like Amazon know this, and respond by offering the lowest market prices on their most popular and most viewed items.
-The internet’s price wars have influence beyond cyberspace – many brick and mortar stores have adopted online price-matching policies in order to stay competitive with their online counterparts.
+The internet’s price wars have influence beyond cyberspace – many brick-and-mortar stores have adopted online price-matching policies in order to stay competitive with their online counterparts.

-E-Commerce is a boon for the global economy.
+E-Commerce is a boon for the global economy

 Turning the world into a huge forum of buyers and sellers contributed a GDP the size of Canada’s to the world’s economy.
 Research from McKinsey concludes that the internet has created 2.6 jobs for every job it made obsolete.
-The internet has helped to incorporate hundreds of thousands of workers into the global economy by enabling telecommuting and providing endless platforms for freelancers and small businesses to connect with clientele and sell their products and services.
+The internet has helped to incorporate hundreds of thousands of workers into the global economy by enabling telecommuting and providing endless platforms for freelancers, creative entreprenuers and small businesses to connect with clientele and sell their products and services.
 The internet has also been linked to improved rates of direct foreign investments in developing countries, a sign of the internet’s broad positive impact on economies across the globe.

-Humanity marches forward.
+Humanity marches forward

 The drudgery of empty store fronts is by no means a sign of impending doom for the economy.
 In every economic system, old jobs are replaced by new ones, and the anxiety that accompanies these changes is as ancient as the bazaar.
-Agricultural workers were once worried about the tractor which would render field workers inefficient and irrelevant.
+Agricultural workers were once worried that the tractor would render field workers inefficient and irrelevant.
 It did, but the world was not ravaged by unemployment – agricultural workers merely ended up contributing their labors to innumerable other industries.
 Similarly, the ATM, feared as the death knell of bank work, ended up generating hordes of new jobs related to ATMs.
-Technologies like the internet may eradicate some kinds of work, but ultimately advance humanity toward new professions and economic opportunities.
+Technologies like the internet may eradicate some kinds of work but ultimately advance humanity toward new professions and economic opportunities.
 As there will be no end to human ingenuity, there will be no end to human work.

-Bottom line: The internet is the double-edged sword of the twenty-first century.
+The Bottom Line: The internet is the double-edged sword of the twenty-first century.
 It destroys as it creates, it constructs monopolies as it invites competition.
 E-Commerce seems to be dictating entirely new terms for global and local economies.
 What do you think?
 Will these new terms benefit the economy in the long-run, or is the internet merely helping us to construct a palace on quicksand?